 Then things began to change.
 Via email, neighbors were reporting worrisome behaviors.
 His father was exhibiting signs of dementia.
 He liked to wander around outside, and take breaks by falling asleep on park benches.
 The toll it was taking on his mother was evident when he spoke with her on the phone.
 Though she was trying to keep an eye on her husband and care for him, she too had some health issues, but had little time to get care.

 Even from almost 10,000 miles away, Ben was able to put together a plan to assure his parent’s well-being and safety.
 Here is what he did:

-- He learned from a colleague that he needed a Geriatric Care Manager (GCM).
-Not knowing what that was, he looked on the National Association of Professional Geriatric Care Managers website for GCMs in his area.
+He learned from a colleague that he needed a Geriatric Care Manager (GCM) (currently know as an Aging Life Care Professional).
+Not knowing what that was, he looked on the Aging Life Care Association website (www.aginglifecare.org) for professionals in his area.
 Reaching out to a few of them, he ultimately decided on one to meet with during an upcoming trip.
-His goal was to get the GCM onboard to help him put together a plan of care for his parents, help him hire a caregiver for his father, and then be his “eyes and ears” and manage their care once he needed to return home.
-The care manager identified caregivers for Ben to interview, and one was selected within 48 hours.
+His goal was to get the Aging Life Care professional onboard to help him put together a plan of care for his parents, help him hire a caregiver for his father, and then be his “eyes and ears” and manage their care once he needed to return home.
+The professional identified caregivers for Ben to interview, and one was selected within 48 hours.

 The Savvy Internet User

 Ben was so accustomed to staying in contact via all methods of technology, sometimes it seemed like he was not so far away.
 He ordered groceries and other household items via the internet and had them delivered to his parents.
 In time and with trust, he gave the caregiver a debit card to use for taxi rides or essential items for his parents, and he monitored card usage via the internet.